Volscente/cheat_sheets/machine_learning/recommendation_systems/recommendation_systems_docs.md

 This approach does not take into account the information coming from other users.
 This heavily relies on how you construct the features representing that item.

+### Similarity Measurement
+A crucial aspect of Content-based filtering is the capacity of measure the similarity between two items.
+In this case, embeddings come really helpful, because they can represent an item through a numeric feature vector.

+Once the embeddings are in place, a simple dot product between two items can give a similarity score.

 ## Collaborative Filtering
 It learns about similarity between items and users, in order to recommend the most appropriate element.
 It practice, it recommends an item to a user that other similar users liked.
 That's why it is *"Collaborative"*, because it uses information from other similar users in order to construct the recommendation.
 It is thus based on *"Interactions"* of the users.